 If you need any more examples of my work in your genre, let me know!
 I'd be happy to send them to you.

-I offer discounts on your first song and a discount with multi-song projects, please get in touch and I'll be happy to offer this based on your project.
-I am more than happy to negotiate to ensure we can work within any budget :)
+I offer discounts on multi-song projects, please get in touch and I'll be happy to offer this based on your project.
+I am more than happy to negotiate to ensure we can work within your budget :)

 Send me an email through 'Contact' button above and I'll get back to you asap.